-The minimum initial investment requirements for each series are described in Table 1 below.
-Please note that we reserve the right to increase, decrease, waive or remove the minimum initial investment requirement to purchase any series of the Funds at any time.
+The minimum initial investment for the Fund is \$25,000.
+Please note that we reserve the right to increase, decrease, waive or remove the minimum initial investment requirement to purchase any series of the Fund at any time.

 Table 1: Minimum Initial Investment Requirements